OPCFoundation/UA-.NETStandard-Samples/README.md

 ## Help wanted!

 The samples in this repository are hosted by the OPC Foundation to keep the sample code available for the community.

-However, due to limited capacity at the OPC Foundation, only bare minimum maintenance and support can be provided.
+However, to avoid internal competition with OPC members that offer commercial SDKs, the OPC Foundation limits its own resources for maintenance and support to a minimum.

-The OPC Foundation counts on the community to improve and maintain the samples and to help with issues to keep this repository alive!
+Contributions of the community to improve and maintain the samples and to help with issues to keep this repository alive are very welcome.

 Please follow the steps outlined [here](#contributing) to start contributing.

 ## Overview